CogComp/QA-idk-demo/README.md

 ```

-To download the pre-trained model and get more information, please go to the HuggingFace [host page](https://huggingface.co/veronica320/QA-for-Event-Extraction)
+To download the pre-trained model and get more information, please go to the Hugging Face [host page](https://huggingface.co/veronica320/QA-for-Event-Extraction)